Music Department Events at Carroll

 Whether your musical preferences include jazz, rock, big band, chorus or a full orchestra, Carroll offers many opportunities for you to enjoy any or all of these types of performances.

 Music performances are held in the Theater in the Scott Center.
-General admission for music workshops and events is $5 and free for senior adults over age 65, faculty, staff and students with ID, unless otherwise noted.
+General admission for music workshops and events is $10 and $5 for senior adults over age 65, faculty, staff and students with ID, unless otherwise noted.
 Box office sales are available approximately one hour prior to ticketed events.
 For more information, please contact Theresa Fourcade in the office of Performing and Visual Arts, 410-386-8575.

 Join us for our delightful lunchtime performances highlighting selected voice and instrumental music students.

 Wednesday, May 13, 7:30 p.m.